Fellowship Curriculum

 Clinical Training

 LPCH is a 361-bed women’s and children’s hospital and a Level 1 Pediatric Trauma Center.
 In 2017, LPCHS debuted America’s most technologically advanced, family friendly and environmentally sustainable hospital for children and pregnant women.
-In 2020-21, LPCHS was ranked in all 10 pediatric specialties by the U.S. News & World Report and named to the Honor Roll of the Best Children’s Hospitals.
 Stanford Children’s Health is an extensive network of hospitals and clinics that provides care around the Bay Area and beyond.
 We serve patients and families across our network, regardless of their ability to pay.
-In addition to the primary site at LPCHS, Stanford hospitalists provide care at Packard at El Camino Hospital in Mountain View, CPMC in San Francisco, John Muir Medical Center in Walnut Creek, and ValleyCare Medical Center in Pleasanton, and Watsonville Community Hospital.
+In addition to the primary site at LPCHS, Stanford pediatric hospital medicine physicians provide care at Packard at El Camino Hospital in Mountain View, CPMC in San Francisco, John Muir Medical Center in Walnut Creek, and ValleyCare Medical Center in Pleasanton, and Watsonville Community Hospital.

 Stanford School of Medicine was the West Coast’s first medical school and is one of the top-ranked academic medical institutions in the country.